-Large bodies of observational data show an association between higher levels of physical activity and lower rates of many chronic diseases, including CVD, and enhanced longevity (98-100).
-Further, an inverse dose-response relation exists, with increasing higher levels of activity associated with commensurately lower rates of CVD in a curvilinear fashion (101,102).
-A recent analysis has estimated that by eliminating physical inactivity, 6% of CHD worldwide may be eliminated; further, life expectancy of the world may be increased by 0.68 years (103).
+Large bodies of observational data show an association between higher levels of physical activity and lower rates of many chronic diseases, including CVD, and enhanced longevity (99-101).
+Furthermore, an inverse dose-response relation exists, with increasing higher levels of activity associated with commensurately lower rates of CVD in a curvilinear fashion (102,103).
+In a recent analysis, it was estimated that by eliminating physical inactivity, 6% of coronary heart disease worldwide may be eliminated, and life expectancy of the world population may be increased by 0.68 years (104,105).

-Among the mechanisms proposed to mediate the relationship between physical activity and decreased physical activity on BP and development of HTN reduction explained some 27% of the activity-related reduction in CVD rates observed, while 19% of the reduction in CVD rates could be explained by the beneficial effects of physical activity on traditional lipids, and 16% on novel lipids.
+Among the mechanisms proposed to mediate the relationship between physical activity and decreased CVD rates are beneficial effects of exercise on lipid profile and BP (106).
+In one study, it was estimated that the beneficial effects of physical activity on BP and development of hypertension explained some 27% of the activity-related reduction in observed CVD rates, while 19% and 16% of the reduction in CVD rates could be explained by the beneficial effects of physical activity on traditional lipids and novel lipids, respectively.